 Are you neglecting your slow cooker because you hate cleaning it?
 To remove tough residue, fill the slow cooker with water to just above where the leftover food ends and add a combination of ½ cup baking soda and ½ cup of distilled white vinegar for a 3-quart slow cooker (double this for a 6-quart cooker).
 Cover and set to low for one hour, or up to four.
 Allow the insert to cool before rinsing in the sink with warm water.
 Ta-da!
 Your slow cooker is now self-cleaning.

 Grease it before cooking

 For recipes that call for sautéed or seared ingredients, it’s a good idea preheat your slow cooker before throwing in the cooked ingredients.
 Turn the slow cooker to a high heat to get it to temperature quickly, then adjust it to the required temperature.
-When you add hot ingredients to a cold vessel, their temperature drops, tacking on extra cooking time.
+When you add hot ingredients to a cold vessel, the temperature drops, tacking on extra cooking time.

 Take the lid off

-It’s best to keep the cover on your slow cooker at all costs during use, or it will add extra cooking time, but there are some exceptions when your slow cooker is useful sans lid.
+It’s best to keep the cover on your slow cooker at all costs during use, or it will add extra cooking time, but there are some exceptions where your slow cooker is useful sans lid.
 Once meat and vegetables have finished cooking, make use of the all those tasty juices left over in the pot.
 Place the cooker on a high setting, and open the lid for 30-45 minutes to let excess moisture cook off.
 The liquid will reduce, leaving you with a thick and delicious gravy or sauce.
 (Tip: This trick can also be applied for thickening stews, or when you’ve accidentally added too much liquid.)